O. Guy Morley

 Then, he thought about the insurance and pharmaceutical industries.
 It’s the money involved in it.
 The tricky part is that everyone wants more money.
 So, if we are offered to get more, we would do whatever necessary, regardless of the potentially damaging things involved in the process.
 This is capitalism.
 But this is bad.
 We are screwing the medical system because of money.
 We are damaging the environment because of the money.
 Of course, Jack cannot tolerate communism and socialism as he observed in the history.
 But he strongly doubts the legitimacy of “capitalism” as normally perceived.

 More and more, Jack realized that a lot of the things those pharmaceutical and insurance industries are doing to “people” are terrible.
-He couldn’t stand that pharmaceutical companies ghostwrite medical research papers so that their products appear more effective.
-He couldn’t stand that pharmaceutical companies pressure physicians to use their products even when adverse side effects are known.
+He couldn’t stand that pharmaceutical companies ghostwrite medical research papers so that their products appear safer and more effective.
+He couldn’t stand that pharmaceutical companies pressure physicians to use their products even when adverse side effects are well known.
 He couldn’t stand that health insurance companies control what hospitals and physicians can do.
 He read a book about Toms River.
-He couldn’t stand that pharmaceutical companies illegally dumped toxic waste on their sites or even on public lands.
+He couldn’t stand that chemical/pharmaceutical companies illegally dumped toxic waste on their sites or even on public lands.
 All of these are byproducts of capitalism.
 And virtually nobody around him question the issue underlying capitalism.
 He was more and more isolated from the mainstream thinking and people.

 Is there any anti-mainstream community Jack might feel comfortable?
 He actually tried to find one.
 Some such communities seem to be “fundamentalistic.”
 That is, they require blind faith in whatever they think is true.
 That’s not what Jack was looking for.
 So, the search was not really successful.
 He felt that he definitely needs to act but wasn’t sure how.
 Any way, it was impossible for Jack to continue as before.
 He suspended everything.